Skip to main content

 2. NSAIDs

-Common over-the-counter (OTC) NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).
+Common OTC NSAIDs include ibuprofen (Advil, Motrin) and naproxen (Aleve).
 They’re also sometimes found in cold and flu medications, such as Advil Cold and Sinus (ibuprofen / pseudoephedrine).
+Even some medications for upset stomach, such as Pepto-Bismol and Alka Seltzer, contain NSAIDs you may not be aware of.

 Acetaminophen (Tylenol) is a safer OTC option for fever or pain if you’re taking Xarelto.
 You can also ask your pharmacist or prescriber for other NSAID alternatives that won’t increase your bleeding risk.